 This proxy statement contains forward-looking statements.
 All statements contained in this report other than statements of historical fact, including statements regarding the Company's business strategy and plans and its objectives for future operations, are forward-looking statements.
 The words "believe," "may," "will," "continue," "anticipate," "intend," "expect," "seek", and similar expressions are intended to identify forward-looking statements.
 The Company has based these forward-looking statements largely on its current expectations and projections about future events and trends.
 These forward-looking statements are subject to risks, uncertainties and assumptions, including those described in the "Risk Factors" section of the Annual Report on Form 10-K for the fiscal year ended December 31, 2021.
 Moreover, drug development and commercialization involve a high degree of risk, and only a small number of research and development programs result in commercialization of a product.
 Our clinical results from earlier-stage clinical trials may not be indicative of full results or results from later-stage or larger scale clinical trials and do not ensure regulatory approval.
 New risks emerge from time to time.
-It is not possible for management to predict all risks, nor can the Company assess the impact of all factors on its business or the extent to which any factor, or combination of factors, may cause actual results to differ materially from those contained in any forward-looking statements the Company may make.
+It is not possible for management to predict all risks, nor can the Company assess the impact of all factors on its business or the extent to which any factor, or combination of factors, may cause actual results to differ materially from those contained in any forwardlooking statements the Company may make.
 In light of these risks, uncertainties and assumptions, the future events and trends discussed in this proxy statement may not occur and actual results could differ materially and adversely from those anticipated or implied in the forward-looking statements.
 You should not rely upon forward-looking statements as predictions of future events.
-The events and circumstances reflected in the forward-looking statements are reasonable, the Company cannot guarantee future results.
-The Company is under no duty to
+The events and circumstances reflected in the forward-looking statements may not be achieved or occur.
+Although the Company believes that the expectations reflected in the forward-looking statements are reasonable, the Company cannot guarantee future results.
+The Company is under no duty to update any of these forward-looking statements after the date of this proxy statement.